rubenwardy/minetest_modding_book/en/chapters/formspecs.md

 ## Contexts

-In many cases you want your minetest.show_formspec to give information to the callback which you don't want to send to the client.
-This might included what a chat command was called with, or what the dialog is about.
+In many cases you want minetest.show_formspec to give information to the callback which you don't want to send to the client.
+This might include what a chat command was called with, or what the dialog is about.

 For example, you might make a form to handle land protection information: